Sergic/bitrix24-mcp-server/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests if applicable (unit tests for logic, integration tests for API calls)
+5. Run `npm run test:all` to ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License